peppedilillo/synthburst/README.md

 # synthburst

-To create the environment, in anaconda:
+To install the environment, in anaconda:

 `conda env create -f environment.yml`

+To uninstall:

+`conda remove --name synthburst --all`